xt0fer/PassionBy5dot0/README.md

 Also put that description into the ProjectDescription.md file of your own repo.
 If you are uncertain about what project to do, put a list of all your ideas into the file.

-This is an early "stake in the ground", not a contract to have to do your very first idea.
+This is an early __stake in the ground__, not a contract to have to do your very first idea.
 You'll have plenty of chance to think about it and modify as needed.
 But get *something* scratched out.

 It's best if you write a few paragraphs on the idea itself.
 Something like